kamil467/devops-playground/readme.md

        - Create a new feature branch off the main branch to port the changes.
        - Cherry-pick the changes from the release branch to your new feature branch.
        - Merge the feature branch back into the main branch in a second pull request.

+ #### Tags for release
+  - If we use separate branches for release then tags are not neccessary.
+  -